Wednesday, August 12, 2015

 "Help!"
 The pilot's faint shout echoes from below.

 "That's the pilot!
 He's hurt!"
 People in the crowd respond frantic, not knowing what to do.

 Gono is a few meters away.
-He sees Andee and starts pushing through the crowd towards him.
+He sees Andee and starts pushing through towards him.

 "Andee!
 Hey!"
 Gono shouts and Andee turns to him.
 Mykee above, watches leaning out of his perch.